How Open Borders Died in Five Countries

 Notice: Back when the United States allowed free immigration, other governments actively encouraged it!
 Indeed, the U.S. looks like the least pro-immigrant country of the bunch.
 Canada tried a little harder to attract immigrants, Australia, Argentina, and especially Brazil once tried mightily to recruit them, and the U.K. continued to actively promote immigration until at least 1930.

-The major drawback with the Timmer-Williams scores: Since it is based purely on qualitative policy features, it glosses over massive quantitative policy developments.
+The major drawback with the Timmer-Williamson scores: Since it is based purely on qualitative policy features, it glosses over massive quantitative policy developments.
 Most obviously, America’s landmark 1924 Immigration Act is invisible in the data.
 Why?
 Because the U.S. had already adopted milder quotas in 1921.
-Indeed, the Timmer-Williams system would apparently continue to code the U.S. at -5, even after the remarkable liberalization under the 1965 Immigration Act.
+Indeed, the Timmer-Williamson system would apparently continue to code the U.S. at -5, even after the remarkable liberalization under the 1965 Immigration Act.

-But let us not neglect Timmer-Williams’ great innovation: Revealing the diversity of immigration policy during the “open borders era.”
+But let us not neglect Timmer-Williamson’ great innovation: Revealing the diversity of immigration policy during the “open borders era.”
 The United States initially opted for laissez-faire, then slowly rolled down the slippery slope of restrictionism.
 The U.K. aside, the other countries saw larger policy swings.
 Indeed, most did a full about-face on immigration, switching from active government support to active government opposition.
 I’ve been studying this issue for decades, and this is still news to me.

-Question: Timmer and Williams provide a nation-by-nation account of their coding in Appendix C of this paper.
+Question: Timmer and Williamson provide a nation-by-nation account of their coding in Appendix C of this paper.
 If you know the history of Argentina, Australia, Brazil, Canada, or the U.K. well, how would you grade their approach?